FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 In this article we will specifically introduce the creation, storage and use of accounts.
 Readers are required to have a certain Linux operating basis.

 FISCO BCOS provides script and Web3SDK for creating account, and provides Web3SDK and console for storing account private key.
-Users can choose to store the account private key as a file in PEM or PKCS12 format according to their requirment.
+Users can choose to store the account private key as a file in PEM or PKCS12 format according to their requirement.
 PEM format uses plaintext to store private key, and PKCS12 uses password encryption provided by users to store private key.

 ## Account creation